PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 accounted for in the eBPF statistics, and do not show up in the metrics described on this page.

+Note that counters that come from /proc/net/ are O.S.
+Counters.
+They do not reset on service restart and they are not only related to DNSDist.

 acl-drops
 ---------
 The number of packets (or TCP messages) dropped because of the :doc:`ACL <advanced/acl>`.